eshadatta/exp-cite-page/README.md

 2. Add the `x-version` tag to the markdown frontmatter and follow the semantic versioning convention and add `0.0.0` or bump up the major version.
     * `x-version: 0.0.0`
 3. Run `id.py` to generate IDs for the files.
-[Here] (here-are-different-ways-to-run-the-idpy-script) are ways to do it.
+[Here] (#there-are-different-ways-to-run-the-idpy-script) are ways to do it.
 4. Run the url generator script.
 An example for the crossref site is here:
    * `python helper_url_generation/url_constructor.py -r <path-to-repo>/tiny_static_site/ -cf ~/tiny_static_site/static.ini`